rkruk/gentoo-server-setup/README.md

 <br>
 Create an Authentication Key-pair:
 <br>
-<h6 align="left">!!!
+<p align="left">!!!
 This is done on your local computer, not on your VPS !!!
 <p align="left">We are going to create a 4096-bit RSA key pair here.
 During creation of the key, you will be given the option to encrypt the private key with a passphrase.
 This means that key cannot be used without entering the passphrase.
 I suggest to use the key pair with a passphrase.
 ```bash
 ssh-keygen -b 4096